ml-opensource/admin-panel-template-reactjs/README.md

 ## Roadmap

-The roadmap in the [project tab](https://github.com/monstar-lab-group/admin-panel-template-reactjs/projects/1) will contain all the features that we need to implement, so you can pick up a task from there or ask @Themi Tsiotas von Pfaler to assign you a task.
+The roadmap in the [project tab](https://github.com/monstar-lab-oss/admin-panel-template-reactjs/projects/1) will contain all the features that we need to implement, so you can pick up a task from there.

 ## How We Work

-This template follows **syntax**, **semantics**, and **folder structure** defined in the [web-frontend repo](https://github.com/monstar-lab-group/web-frontend).
+This template follows **syntax**, **semantics**, and **folder structure** defined in the [web-frontend-readme repo](https://github.com/monstar-lab-oss/web-frontend-readme).

 ## Logins